top of page

 Course Description:

-International concert artist and mandolin soloist Jacob Reuven will lead a 5-day course centered around classical mandolin performance.
-Reuven's artistic approach has created a worldwide artistic paradigm for mandolin playing.
-Based on his deep familiarity with violin repertoire, as well as actual performance and recording of masterpieces for violin on mandolin, Reuven has established a global reputation and created an artistic legacy that today brings forth a young generation of musicians to continue his artistic approach.
+Jacob Reuven’s approach has shaped a global paradigm for mandolin playing.
+Drawing on his deep engagement with violin repertoire—including performing and recording major violin works on mandolin—Reuven has built an international reputation and established an artistic legacy that brings forth a young generation of musicians to continue his artistic approach.

 ———————